The Bodleian, Sheldonian and Clarendon buildings at sunset

 How to apply

-Successful candidates should be available to attend the following training / events in person:
+Successful candidates must be available to attend the following training / events in person:

-You will also be expected to attend some of other core in-person UNIQ+ events taking place between Tuesday 4 July and Friday 18 August – around one per week.
+You will also be expected to attend some of the other core in-person UNIQplus events taking place between Monday 6 July and Thursday 20 August – around one per week.

-Shortlisted candidates will be asked to attend a short interview in person, scheduled to take place on Thursday 20 or Friday 21 April 2023.
+Shortlisted candidates will be asked to attend a short interview in person, scheduled to take place on Thursday 23 April.
 Please include any times you are not available for interview in your application.
-If you are unable to be in Oxford on either of those dates, please let us know, and we will make arrangements for a remote interview.

 Responsibilities